tdulcet/Distributed-Computing-Scripts/README.md

   -n NUM_CACHE, --num_cache=NUM_CACHE
                         Number of assignments to cache, Default: 0 -L DAYS_WORK, --days_work=DAYS_WORK
-                        Days of work to queue, Default: 3 days.
-Add one to num_cache when the time left for the current assignment is less then this number of days.
+                        Days of work to queue (1-90 days), Default: 3.0 days.
+                        Adds one to num_cache when the time left for the current assignment is less then this number of days.
   -t TIMEOUT, --timeout=TIMEOUT
                         Seconds to wait between network updates, Default: 3600 seconds (1 hour).
 Use 0 for a single update without